alessiorecchia/gym-test-env/README.md

-Testing hot to create a custom Openai gym environment
+Testing how to create a custom Openai gym environment